manalynx/100-days-of-code/log.md

 **Thoughts**:\
 Some of what I learned :\
 1- More about (gradient)'s types.\
-2- More about div's nesting technics.
+2- More about div's nesting technics.\
+3- More about Media quirey.

 [Day 20 Tweet]()